A generalization of Tuza's conjecture: Introduction

+A set of vertices in a hypergraph $H$ is called {\em independent} if it does not contain an edge.
+We denote by $\alpha(H)$ the maximal size of an independent set in $H$ (this notation is used in the paper only for graphs).
+The {\em line graph} $L(H)$ of a hypergraph $H$ has $E(H)$ as its vertices, and two vertices are connected if the corresponding edges intersect.

-The {\em matching number} $\nu(H)$ is the maximal size of a matching, namely a set of disjoint edges in $H$.
-The {\em covering number} $\tau(H)$ is the minimal size of a cover, namely a set of vertices meeting all edges of $H$.
+A {\em matching} in a hypergraph $H$ is a set of disjoint edges.
+The {\em matching number} $\nu(H)$ is the maximal size of a matching in $H$.
+Clearly $\nu(H)=\alpha(L(H)$.
+A {\em cover} is a set of vertices intersecting all edges of $H$.
+The {\em covering number} $\tau(H)$ is the minimal size of a cover.